Residential pool safety

 Since July 1, 2021, the Residential Swimming Pool Safety Regulation, which came into effect in 2010, has been amended by the Quebec government.
 Among other things, the amendments have made the regulation applicable to all swimming pools in Quebec, regardless of when they were installed.

-!!
-As a result, all owners of swimming pools that can hold 60 cm (24 inches) of water or more, whether in-ground, semi-inground, above-ground, or inflatable, as well as owners of hot tubs with a capacity of 2,000 liters or more, have until September 30 to ensure that their installations comply with current safety standards. !!
+As a result, all owners of swimming pools that can hold 60 cm (24 inches) of water or more, whether in-ground, semi-inground, above-ground, or inflatable, as well as owners of hot tubs with a capacity of 2,000 liters or more, have until September 30 must ensure that their facilities comply with current safety standards.

 To help you assess the compliance of your pool or spa, the Ministère des Affaires municipales et de l'Habitation has created several self-assessment forms.
 You can click on this link to access the various forms online: self-assessment forms.